proyecto-eden-3-esferas/XSLT/README.md

 My purpose in doing this is to enable the creation of a graph as well as alternative graphs and subgraphs on clues given by XML attributes.

+Actually, this approach looks very much like **zettelkasten** or slipnotes...

 ## From DocBook to HTML